Cultural impact of Michael Jackson

-Clockwise from top: Michael Jackson live in Bucharest (1992), German Michael Jackson impersonator Andre Santisi performing "Billie Jean", Thriller jacket, Michael Jackson monument in the Netherlands, Asian fans in Thailand dancing to "Beat It", Thrill the World event in Texas, Jackson's Romanian postal stamps, Jackson with former President Ronald Reagan and wife Nancy (1984).
+Clockwise from top: Michael Jackson live in Bucharest (1992), German Michael Jackson impersonator Andre Santisi performing "Billie Jean", Thriller jacket, Michael Jackson monument in the Netherlands, fans in Thailand dancing to "Beat It", Thrill the World event in Texas, Jackson's Romanian postal stamps, Jackson with former President Ronald Reagan and wife Nancy (1984).

-American singer Michael Jackson is widely regarded as one of the most culturally significant figures of the 20th century.
-Often considered the greatest entertainer of all time, Jackson broke racial barriers in the U.S. and profoundly influenced the evolution of pop music, earning him the title of "King of Pop".
+American singer Michael Jackson is widely regarded as one of the most significant cultural figures of the 20th century.
+Often considered the greatest entertainer of all time, Jackson broke racial barriers in the United States and profoundly influenced the evolution of pop music, earning him the title of "King of Pop".
 He is one of the best-selling music artists in history, having sold over 500 million records worldwide.

-His unparalleled success spans multiple decades, with numerous albums that rank amongst the best-selling of all time, such as Off the Wall (1979), Thriller (1982), Bad (1987), Dangerous (1991), and HIStory: Past, Present and Future, Book I (1995); Thriller remains the best-selling album in history.
+Jackson's unparalleled success spans multiple decades; his albums Off the Wall (1979), Thriller (1982), Bad (1987), Dangerous (1991), and HIStory (1995) rank amongst the best-selling of all time; Thriller remains the best-selling album in history.
 Guinness World Records named him the most successful entertainer of all time.
-His achievements in the 1980s helped desegregation of popular music in the United States and introduced an era of multiculturalism globally.
-Through his dance, fashion and redefinition of music videos, Jackson proliferated visual performance for musical artists.
-Credited for influencing hundreds of musicians, his songs are among the most covered and sampled in music history.
-His influence extended to inspiring a vast array of trends and raising awareness for social causes around the world; as a result, Jackson is widely regarded as one of the most famous figures in history.
+His achievements in the 1980s helped desegregate popular music in the United States and introduced an era of multiculturalism globally.
+Through his dance, fashion, and music videos, Jackson proliferated visual performance for musical artists.
+He has influenced hundreds of musicians, with songs that are among the most covered and sampled in music history.
+His influence extended to inspiring a vast array of trends and raising awareness for social causes around the world; as a result, Jackson is widely seen as one of the most famous figures in history.
 Before he died, Jackson was received by over 30 world leaders.
 Jackson's global brand resulted in celebrity products and commemorations such as video games, documentaries, and monuments.